viperproject/diodon-artifact/claims/claim1/expected.md

-The output should end in the following lines, which state that all lemmas were successfully verified.
+The script terminates successfully (exit code 0) and its output should end in the following lines, which state that all lemmas were successfully verified.

 ```
 /* All wellformedness checks were successful. */